- Simultaneous measurement of hundreds to thousands of VOCs

 - Full spectrum acquisition allows measurements of wide range of compounds simultaneously

 Source apportionment of VOC pollutants at a Chinese petrochemical facility.
-A) time series of a large number of individual VOC species measured with the Vocus PTR-TOF.
+A) time series of a large number of individual VOC species measured with the Vocus CI-TOF.
 B) time series and contribution to total VOC of individual sources, determined using matrix factorization.
 C) mass spectra of the individual sources.